-I also delivered a seminar, presenting a rough guide to happiness – slides below (it might not all make sense without a presenter but you should get the gist):
+I also delivered a seminar, presenting a rough guide to happiness – slides are here and embedded below (it might not all make sense without a presenter but you should get the gist):

 All this Health and Happiness stuff was interesting and really got me thinking again about work-life balances and employee well-being.
 Friends were telling me about organisations where employees get free massages on Fridays, and other offices that offered a free laundry service.

 All this is lovely, but such generous pampering might not be so easily afforded by all organisations.
 However given the high costs of employee absence/sickness, investing and looking after employees is certainly worth the effort.
 The economic costs of sickness absence and worklessness in the UK are over £100 billion a year – greater than the current annual budget for the NHS and equivalent to the entire GDP of Portugal (source, p.16).
 It doesn’t necessarily have to cost much, but it does require good management, some creative thinking and time.
 Finding good management is the hardest part.